thenumbernine/glapp-js/README.md

 So one avenue I'm poking at is building luajit with emscripten.

 Meanwhile I thought I'd poke at the slow option of just emulating the ffi calls, while running Lua in-browser with https://fengari.io/

+The ffi.lua file is an attempt to a luajit-ffi implementation for fengari.

+The ffi/OpenGLES3.lua file is an interface layer between GLES and WebGL.